zomair/ELENG134-UC-Berkeley/README.md

 # ELENG134-UC-Berkeley
-This code produces the I-V characteristics of a PV cell.
+This code produces the I-V characteristics of a PV cell, currently being used for the class project of 'Fundamentals of Photovoltaic Devices' at UC Berkeley.
+This code is based on the following paper.
 Please cite the following, for any usage of this code:

 Ultraefficient thermophotovoltaic power conversion by band-edge spectral filtering Zunaid Omair, Gregg Scranton, Luis M. Pazos-Outón, T. Patrick Xiao, Myles A. Steiner, Vidya Ganapati, Per F. Peterson, John Holzrichter, Harry Atwater, Eli Yablonovitch